douglasryanadams/programming_paradigm/readme.md

 - Factories
 - Dependency Injection

 # Colors - Functional

 It will use:

 - Modules with functions
 - Dynamically loaded implementations

+# Symbols - Single File

+It uses a single file to meet the requirements but closely couples everything (being that it's in the same file).

+Provided as an example to summarize the end-to-end implementation without the abstraction layers.